14 Mar Outdoor Games

 Big games like “Tribal Wars” are highly popular with kids as it is a great activity to play to bring a team dynamic together, and get saturated in the process.

-Here’s a quick video highlights reel of the Tribal Wars game played on our Mapleton oval:
+Here’s a quick video highlights reel of the sponge battle game played on our Mapleton oval: